NaCl586/mbg-unity-revisited/README.md

 If you find bugs or things that are not faithful with the original Marble Blast Gold, feel free to message me on discord NaCl586#8479.

-Special thanks to Vani and RandomityGuy that I banged whenever I have problems when making this project.
+Special thanks to Vani and RandomityGuy for helping me whenever I have problems when making this project.

 ## Custom Level Support